Writer Everlasting

 The House on Sorrow Hill

 Some people swore that the house was haunted.
 It wasn’t of course.
-If there were haunts, the people inside would tell you, they came from memories and not from specters.
+If there were haunts, the people inside would tell you, they came not from specters but from memories.

 The house, when the people inside were still in the habit of laughing, had been a lovely thing--all polished wood and gleaming glass softened by the sounds of gladness Often, back then, they could be heard singing—a cappella and in four-part harmony, the youngest child, Mercy, taking the lead in a voice flute-like and pitch-perfect.